ksaslow/data-pt-ber-08-20/ABOUTME.md

 We will use markdown to solve merge conflicts!
 You can also do this is jupyter

 This is my master branch.

+This is what I am changing after making labconflict branch but checking out master again and making a change.